usharesoft/appcenter-docs/admin/en/source/pages/rebranding/custo-signin.rst

 Removing User and Password Caching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, the Sign In page allows the user to click a check box to remember previous sign in credentials.
-This is the check box labelled ``Remember Me``.  if you wish to remove this checkbox from the Sign In page, then update the following attribute to ``false``:
+This is the check box labelled ``Remember Me``.
+If you want to remove this checkbox from the Sign In page, then set the following attribute to ``false``:

 .. code-block:: xml